LisaPMunich/Movie-API/readme.md

 # Movie-API

+## Objective

+This RESTful movie API combines backend (express, nodejs , mongodb) and frontend (react).
+It allows a users to access a database to receive information on movies dealing with the topic of climate change.
+Also, the user can get background information on the movies such as information about the movies' directors and genre specifications.
+The user can sign up, update personal information and save/delete favorite movies to/from his personal profile.

+## User Stories

-This API allows a user to receive information on movies, directors, and genres so that he can learn more about movies he has watched or is interested in.
-Also he can create a profile, so he can save data about his favorite movies.
+* "As a user, I want to be able to receive information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in."

-## The Development process
+* "As a user, I want to be able to create a profile, so I can save data about my favorite movies."

+## Technical Requirements (according to project brief)

+* MongoDB
+* node.js, usage of package.json
+* Express
+* RESTful architecture
+* usage of at least three middleware modules
+* database: built with MongoDB
+* business logic layer: modeled with Mongoose
+* API return movies in JSON
+* no code-errors
+* testing in Postman
+* security measures: code for user authentication, user authorization, data validation, meet data security regulations (GDPO)
+* Deployment on GitHub
+* Deployment on Heroku

+## Creation of Server-Side Components of API - Development Process

+### Installation of node.js and express

-### Creating HTTP requests and testing the endpoints
+### Creation of HTTP endpoints and route handlers with subsequent testing in Postman

 **Postman: Testing of endpoints**